Banner Image

 Creative Commons (CC)

-• Allows use including copying -- without requesting permission -- as long as the licence conditions are followed.
+• A CC license allows use including copying -- without requesting permission -- as long as the licence conditions are followed.

 • For more information about Creative Commons licences, go to the Creative Commons Tab on this guide.